replane-dev/replane-python/examples/flask-integration/README.md

 ## What This Example Shows

-- Initializing `SyncReplaneClient` at application startup
+- Initializing `Replane` at application startup
 - Building evaluation context from request headers
 - Using feature flags to control UI features
 - Dynamic configuration for rate limits and upload sizes